Secular spirituality

 Secular spirituality is the adherence to a spiritual philosophy without adherence to a religion.
-Secular spirituality emphasizes the personal growth and inner peace of the individual, rather than a relationship with the divine.
+Secular spirituality emphasizes the inner peace of the individual, rather than a relationship with the divine.
 Secular spirituality is made up of the search for meaning outside of a religious institution; it considers one's relationship with the self, others, nature, and whatever else one considers to be the ultimate.
 Often, the goal of secular spirituality is living happily and/or helping others.

 According to the American philosopher Robert C. Solomon, "spirituality is coextensive with religion and it is not incompatible with or opposed to science or the scientific outlook.
 Naturalized spirituality is spirituality without any need for the 'other‐worldly'.
 Spirituality is one of the goals, perhaps the ultimate goal, of philosophy."
 Cornel W Du Toit, head of the Research Institute for Theology and Religion at the University of South Africa, suggests secular spirituality is unique in that it adapts so well to modern world views, and is therefore compatible with other modern beliefs and ways of life, building community through shared experiences of "awe".
 Peter Van der Veer also argues an important aspect of secular spirituality is its promotion of community, creating solidarity through shared universal truth.
 This 'universal truth' can be experienced through a secular or non-religious world view, without the need for a concept of 'higher power' or a 'supernatural being'.

 Instances of secular spirituality are mediated differently, as instances of awe can be encouraged through a diversity of unique environments and situations.
 In the 21st century, individuals increasingly connect with the secularly spiritual through technology.
 As follows, the connection between contemporary spiritual practices and technology is deepening profoundly.
 Some traditionally religious practices have been adapted by secular practitioners under strictly spiritual understandings, such as yoga and mindfulness meditation.